-In order to perform this change, you must be signed in as an Administrator, and you must be using standard or Google authentication.

-1. Open the Orchid Fusion VMS properties file.
+- 🖈 In order to perform this change, you must be signed in as an Administrator, and you must be using standard or Google authentication. - If you are using Orchid Hybrid VMS, IPConfigure Support staff will need to configure the system to create a Superuser. - 1.
+Open the Orchid Fusion VMS properties file.
 (If you need extra help, refer back to the How to Edit a Configuration File section that corresponds to the operating system you are using.)